lannuox/Arduino-Line-Following-Vehicle/README.md

 The project is started on 27th Oct 2025

 file main_code_0.ino is the code for week 1 goal<br>
-file main_code_1.ino is the code for week 2 goal
+file main_code_1.ino is the code for week 2 goal<br>
+file main_code_2.ino is the code for week 3 goal